rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 holds a `u32`.
 This is where the number will be stored.

 Then we implement an associated function named `new` on `Guess` that is a constructor of `Guess` values.
-The `new` function takes one argument named `value` of type `u32` and returns a `Guess`.
-The code in the body of the `new` function tests the `value` argument to make sure it is between 1 and 100.
+The `new` function defines one parameter named `value` of type `u32` and returns a `Guess`.
+The code in the body of the `new` function tests the `value` parameter to make sure it is between 1 and 100.
 If `value` doesn't pass this test, we call `panic!`, which will alert the programmer who is calling this code that they have a bug they need to fix, since creating a `Guess` with a `value` outside this range would violate the